 Timeline: 4 months to project completion, extended time for development delivery in phases

-My Role: I was the primary UX and UI designer on the project where I collaborated with a Principle UX Designer, Senior UX Researcher, Product Manager, and other stakeholders on the global team to redesign the portal workflows and screens.
+My Role: I was the primary UX and UI designer on the project where I collaborated with the Principle UX Designer, Senior UX Researcher, Product Manager, developers and other stakeholders on the global team to redesign the portal workflows and screens.

-By speaking with internal stakeholders and doing primary research with my team, I identified that chiller engineers and branch technicians for facilities are the main users for the Connected Equipment portal.
+By speaking with internal stakeholders and doing primary research with my team, I identified that chiller engineers and branch technicians for facilities are the main users for CEP.

 They use the dashboard to diagnose chillers, generate reports, create recommendations for further actions on problem chillers, and communicate with team members on solving chiller issues.